JBEI/edd/jbei/README.md

        `sudo pip install virtualenvwrapper`
-   * Add the following lines to your shell startup file (e.g. `~/.bash_profile`), or create one if it doesn't exist
+   * Add the following lines to your shell startup file (e.g. `~/.bash_profile`), or create one if it doesn't exist.
+Note that this file may not visible in Finder by default, or from the Terminal unless you use `ls -a` to show all files.

             # configure virtualenvwrapper to isolate Python environments
             export WORKON_HOME=$HOME/.virtualenvs
             source /usr/local/bin/virtualenvwrapper.sh
-   * Include the changes you just made in the current Terminal:
+   * Incorporate the changes you just made into your current Terminal:

             source ~/.bash_profile